 Adding images to the ArcGIS Desktop data frame

-You can add Pictometry Ortho and Oblique images (PSI files) to the ArcGIS Desktop data frame by using the Add Image to Map button.
-This allows you to use ArcGIS Desktop features with a Pictometry image.
+You can add a Pictometry Ortho to the ArcGIS Desktop data frame by using the Add Image to Map button.
+This allows you to use ArcGIS Desktop features with a Pictometry Ortho image.